Provably Robust Detection of Out-of-distribution Data (almost) for free: Provably Robust Detection of Out-of-distribution Data

 where $W_+=\max (0, W)$ and $W_-=\min(0, W)$ (min/max used componentwise).
 For an $l_\infty$-threat model one starts with the upper and lower bounds for the input layer $\overline{x}^{(0)} = x + \epsilon$ and $\underline{x}^{(0)} = x - \epsilon$ and then iteratively computes the layerwise upper and lower bounds $\overline{x}^{(l)}$, $\underline{x}^{(l)}$ which fulfill

 While in \cite{bitterwolf2020certifiably} they also used IBP to upper bound the confidence of the classifier this resulted in a bound that took into account all $\mathcal{O}(K^2)$ logit differences between all classes.
 In contrast, our loss in Eq.~\eqref{Eq:BinaryLoss} is significantly simpler as we just have a binary classification problem and therefore only need a single bound.
-Thus, our approach easily scales to tasks with a large number of classes and training the binary discriminator with IBP turns out to be significantly more stable than the approach in \cite{bitterwolf2020certifiably} and does not require many additional tricks.
+Thus, our approach easily scales to tasks with a large number of classes and training the binary discriminator with IBP turns out to be significantly more stable than the approach in \cite{bitterwolf2020certifiably}.

-\paragraph{(Semi)-Joint Training of the final Classifier} Given the certifiably robust model $\hat{p}(i|x)$ for the binary classification task between in- and out-distribution, we need to determine the final predictive distribution $\hat{p}(y|x)$ in Eq.~\eqref{Eq:JointModel}.
+\paragraph{(Semi)-Joint Training of the Final Classifier} Given the certifiably robust model $\hat{p}(i|x)$ for the binary classification task between in- and out-distribution, we need to determine the final predictive distribution $\hat{p}(y|x)$ in Eq.~\eqref{Eq:JointModel}.
 On top of the provable OOD performance that we get from Eq.~\eqref{eq:upper-bound}, we also want to achieve SOTA performance on unperturbed OOD data.
-In principle we could independently train a model for the predictive in-distribution task $\hat{p}(y|x,i)$, e.g. using outlier exposure \cite{HenMazDie2019} or any other state-of-the-art OOD detection method and simply combine it with our $\hat{p}(i|x)$.
+In principle we could independently train a model for the predictive in-distribution task $\hat{p}(y|x,i)$, e.g. using outlier exposure (OE) \cite{HenMazDie2019} or any other state-of-the-art OOD detection method and simply combine it with our $\hat{p}(i|x)$.
 While this does lead to models with high OOD performance that also have guarantees, it completely ignores the interaction between $\hat{p}(i|x)$ and $\hat{p}(y|x,i)$ during training.
 Instead we propose to train $\hat{p}(y|x,i)$ by optimizing our final predictive distribution $\hat{p}(y|x)$.
 Note that in order to retain the guarantees of $\hat{p}(i|x)$ we only train the parameters of the neural network $f:\mathbb{R}^d\rightarrow \mathbb{R}^K$ and need to keep $\hat{p}(i|x)$ resp. $g$ fixed.
 Because $g$ stays fixed we call this semi-joint training.
-We use outlier exposure \cite{HenMazDie2019} for training $\hat{p}(y|x)$ with the cross-entropy loss and use the softmax-function in order to obtain the predictive distribution $\hat{p}_f(y|x,i)=\frac{e^{ f_y(x)} }{\sum_k e^{f_k(x)}}$ from $f$:
+We use OE \cite{HenMazDie2019} for training $\hat{p}(y|x)$ with the cross-entropy loss and use the softmax-function in order to obtain the predictive distribution $\hat{p}_f(y|x,i)=\frac{e^{ f_y(x)} }{\sum_k e^{f_k(x)}}$ from $f$: